CharleyGui/docs.fr-fr/docs/standard/security/how-to-create-genericprincipal-and-genericidentity-objects.md

 - Creating GenericPrincipal Objects
 - GenericIdentity Objects
 ms.assetid: 465694cf-258b-4747-9dae-35b01a5bcdbb
-ms.openlocfilehash: 546b4d20f7b6b7a8c448f704fefd9a39b3ebd1d7
+ms.openlocfilehash: 10a71185db3359cda1c3bf7a12f5698929c98296
-ms.sourcegitcommit: 5f236cd78cf09593c8945a7d753e0850e96a0b80
+ms.sourcegitcommit: 33deec3e814238fb18a49b2a7e89278e27888291
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 01/07/2020
+ms.lasthandoff: 06/02/2020
-ms.locfileid: "75706147"
+ms.locfileid: "84290861"
 ---
-# <a name="how-to-create-genericprincipal-and-genericidentity-objects"></a><span data-ttu-id="7a64f-102">Comment : créer des objets GenericPrincipal et GenericIdentity</span><span class="sxs-lookup"><span data-stu-id="7a64f-102">How to: Create GenericPrincipal and GenericIdentity Objects</span></span>
+# <a name="how-to-create-genericprincipal-and-genericidentity-objects"></a><span data-ttu-id="811a4-102">Comment : créer des objets GenericPrincipal et GenericIdentity</span><span class="sxs-lookup"><span data-stu-id="811a4-102">How to: Create GenericPrincipal and GenericIdentity Objects</span></span>

-<span data-ttu-id="7a64f-103">Vous pouvez utiliser la classe <xref:System.Security.Principal.GenericIdentity> conjointement avec la classe <xref:System.Security.Principal.GenericPrincipal> pour créer un schéma d’autorisation indépendant d’un domaine Windows.</span><span class="sxs-lookup"><span data-stu-id="7a64f-103">You can use the <xref:System.Security.Principal.GenericIdentity> class in conjunction with the <xref:System.Security.Principal.GenericPrincipal> class to create an authorization scheme that exists independent of a Windows domain.</span></span>
+<span data-ttu-id="811a4-103">Vous pouvez utiliser la <xref:System.Security.Principal.GenericIdentity> classe conjointement avec la <xref:System.Security.Principal.GenericPrincipal> classe pour créer un schéma d’autorisation qui existe indépendamment d’un domaine Windows.</span><span class="sxs-lookup"><span data-stu-id="811a4-103">You can use the <xref:System.Security.Principal.GenericIdentity> class in conjunction with the <xref:System.Security.Principal.GenericPrincipal> class to create an authorization scheme that exists independent of a Windows domain.</span></span>

-### <a name="to-create-a-genericprincipal-object"></a><span data-ttu-id="7a64f-104">Pour créer un objet GenericPrincipal</span><span class="sxs-lookup"><span data-stu-id="7a64f-104">To create a GenericPrincipal object</span></span>
+### <a name="to-create-a-genericprincipal-object"></a><span data-ttu-id="811a4-104">Pour créer un objet GenericPrincipal</span><span class="sxs-lookup"><span data-stu-id="811a4-104">To create a GenericPrincipal object</span></span>

-1. <span data-ttu-id="7a64f-105">Créez une instance de la classe identity et initialisez-la avec le nom que vous souhaitez conserver.</span><span class="sxs-lookup"><span data-stu-id="7a64f-105">Create a new instance of the identity class and initialize it with the name you want it to hold.</span></span> <span data-ttu-id="7a64f-106">Le code suivant crée un objet **GenericIdentity** et l’initialise avec le nom `MyUser`.</span><span class="sxs-lookup"><span data-stu-id="7a64f-106">The following code creates a new **GenericIdentity** object and initializes it with the name `MyUser`.</span></span>
+1. <span data-ttu-id="811a4-105">Créez une instance de la classe identity et initialisez-la avec le nom que vous souhaitez conserver.</span><span class="sxs-lookup"><span data-stu-id="811a4-105">Create a new instance of the identity class and initialize it with the name you want it to hold.</span></span> <span data-ttu-id="811a4-106">Le code suivant crée un objet **GenericIdentity** et l’initialise avec le nom `MyUser`.</span><span class="sxs-lookup"><span data-stu-id="811a4-106">The following code creates a new **GenericIdentity** object and initializes it with the name `MyUser`.</span></span>

     ```vb
     Dim myIdentity As New GenericIdentity("MyUser")